isomerpages/mindef-sg101/_today-i-learnt/kintsugi.md

 title: kintsugi
 permalink: /today-i-learnt/permalink
 ---
-####  #TIL Today I Learnt that kintsugi (golden repair) is a Japanese pottery repair method that dates back more than 400 years.
+####  #TIL Today I Learnt that Kintsugi (golden repair) is a Japanese pottery repair method that dates back more than 400 years.

 ![Alt text for image on Isomer site](/images/til_kintsugi.png)